heptarch/heptarch.github.io/drafts/egcoin.md

 [Marxist guerilla group](https://en.wikipedia.org/wiki/Red_Army_Faction).
 As you might guess, this triggered a wave of similar and apparently novel experiences.
 For our purposes, the most important example is the [eggcorn](https://en.wikipedia.org/wiki/Eggcorn): a semantically sensible mishearing of a word, in this case, named after "eggcorn", a cute but infelicitous version of "acorn".

+We can lump these under the general heading of *instance-naming* (more specific than metonym or synecdoche).
+A few months ago, I set myself the challenge of naming this phenomenon after an instance, and became promptly stuck.